BananaObserved/UsabilityStudy/Clojure.md

 (if (< n 10) 2 3) ; results in 2
 (if (< n 2) 2 3)  ; returns 3
 ```
 However, there is a difference in how Clojure and Racket determine if a value is true or false.
 In Racket the expression in the condition of `if` must evaluate to a boolean (true or false).
-In Clojure any result other than `false` or `nil` (that is covered later in this overview) is considered to be true.
+In Clojure any result other than `false` or `nil` (covered later in this overview) is considered to be true.
 For instance, any number (including 0) is considered to be true:
 ```clojure
 (if 5 "yes" "no") ; results in "yes"
 (if 0 "yes" "no") ; also results in "yes"
 ```
 See documentation on [if](https://clojuredocs.org/clojure.core/if).

 `cond` is also similar to Racket.
-However, it doesn't have brackets around each case: `cond` keyword is followed by pairs in which the first element is a condition, and the second is the resulting value if that condition is true.
+However, it doesn't have brackets around each case: the `cond` keyword is followed by pairs in which the first element is a condition, and the second is the resulting value if that condition is true.
 Just like in Racket, the else clause is optional.
 If it is given, it is indicated by `:else` (note the colon in the front).
-In the example below, if `n` is less than 5 then "apple" is returned, if it's greater than 5 then "banana" is returned, and in the remaining case (`n` equals to 5) "orange" is returned.
+In the example below, if `n` is less than 5 then "apple" is returned, if it's greater than 5 then "banana" is returned, and in the remaining case (`n` is equal to 5) "orange" is returned.
 ```clojure
 (cond
   (< n 5) "apple"